 Stay up-to-date on preventatives — Avoid flea bite reactions by making sure your dog gets their monthly flea and tick treatments.

 Groom your dog regularly — If you’re unsure of how often your dog needs to be groomed, talk with your vet or groomer.
-Regular brushing and shampooing helps prevent buildup of dirt and debris.
+Regular brushing and shampooing help prevent dirt and debris buildup.

-Schedule regular veterinary checkups — It’s important to maintain a VCPR (vet-client-patient relationship) to be able to monitor your dog’s overall health.
+Schedule regular veterinary checkups — It’s important to maintain a vet-client-patient-relationship (VCPR) to be able to monitor your dog’s overall health.
+Pet parents should take their dog to the vet at least once a year.
+Puppies and senior dogs may need more frequent visits.

 Research your breed — Some breeds are more prone to dry skin than others.
 Be sure to learn what skin conditions your pup is predisposed to and how to prevent them.